top of page

 My initial deep dive into the broader AI landscape started passively with podcasts.
 Before my commute to and from work, I would queue up an episode then jot down relevant notes.
 I initially listened to industry-wide shows like Marketing AI and The Artificial Intelligence Show.

+These pods discussed the transformational potential of multiple different software, provided rapidly developing news and philosophical debates on theoretical concepts.
 To say it was a learning curve is an understatement—it felt like I was drinking from a fire hose.
-These shows specifically covered the transformational potential of multiple different software, provided rapidly developing news and philosophical debates on theoretical concepts.
-It was overwhelming given my goal of finding specific productivity use cases.
+They were overwhelming given my goal of finding specific productivity use cases.
 While interesting, they didn't translate any immediate productivity improvements for my current job, they were not useful beyond general knowledge.

 As my journey progressed later in the year, I found podcasts better suited to my specific goals.
 The podcast The Copilot Studio for example, provided use cases that I could immediately test.
 These yielded significant, applicable learnings.
 Relatively quickly I was able to collect practical ways to deploy AI.
 This was especially beneficial when experimenting in conjunction with Copilot (see #4) - I'd listen, learn, then try to recreate the success on my own.
 It was a powerful combination.